 The first and most effective way to get to the bottom of an overworking problem is to speak to your team.

 As most employees would be unlikely to speak up about an overwhelming workload on their own accord, it is up to you to gauge how they’re feeling and coping.
-This conversation might be best led by an independent or neutral party.
+An independent or neutral party might best lead this conversation.
 This could be a HR member or an employed wellness/mindfulness officer.
-You can use the notes taken in these meetings to form a strategy to help avoid overworking.
+You can use the notes taken in these meetings to form a strategy to help avoid overworking in the future.

 Hire a project manager

-A project manager will help the team with prioritising the workflow and keeping on top of deadlines.
+A project manager will help the team prioritise the workflow and keep on top of deadlines.
 They also streamline communication between stakeholders, making it easier for individuals to focus on the task at hand.